JosesChan/parcelDeliveryDatabase/README.md

 SQL queries:
 4.1.
 The location of any vehicle and its driver at any hour during the working day.

 4.2.
-Number of parcels delivered by any specific driver during a day’s work.
+Number of parcels delivered by any specific driver during a dayâ€™s work.

 4.3.
 A listing of all drivers.